csstools/postcss-plugins/plugins/postcss-custom-properties/README.md

 #### `variables` (default: `{}`)

-Allow you to pass an object of variables
+Allow you to pass an object of variables for `:root`.
+These definitions will override any that exist in the CSS.

 ---